 Policies to Be Implemented by DPO

-The data privacy officer has to implement policies as well as procedures for managing the outsourcing of these data processing activities, which include the use of 3rd-party vendors for Human resource, Information Technology, marketing etc., and particularly, where those 3rd- party vendors might be processing company’s personal data outside this European-Economic-Area and/or may be inside the Cloud working network.
+The data privacy officer has to implement policies as well as procedures for managing the outsourcing of these data processing activities, which include the use of 3rd-party vendors for Human resources, Information Technology, marketing, etc., and particularly, where those 3rd- party vendors might be processing company’s data outside this European-Economic-Area and/or maybe inside the Cloud working network.